Larry Bell (artist): 1970s and 1980s

 Two large bodies of work on paper, Bell's "vapor drawings" and the more recent "mirage works", are also the products of Bell's use of thin film deposition technology.
 The vapor drawings are created by using PET film to mask paper sheets, which are then coated.
 ELIN 71, from 1982, in the collection of the Honolulu Museum of Art is an example of these vapor drawings.
-"ELIN", which stands for "elipse insert", is one of several series of Bell's vapor drawings.
+"ELIN", which stands for "ellipse insert", is one of several series of Bell's vapor drawings.
 Bell describes the advantages of this process and medium:

 The mirage pieces, on the other hand, are collages constructed out of pieces of coated materials that are then arranged and laminated.
 As Bell says, "I colored sheets of various paper materials, strips of PET film, and laminate film.
 Then I fused them to canvases and stretched them.
 Tapestries of woven light differentials resulted."

 1990s

 Bell was the recipient of the 1990 New Mexico Governor's Awards for Excellence in the Arts.

 In the early 1990s, Bell was using a computerized sketch program to create images of stick figures.
 He showed these drawings to architect Frank Gehry while the two were collaborating on proposals for a home commissioned by arts patron and insurance executive Peter B. Lewis.
 Gehry's enthusiasm for the sketches encouraged Bell to develop the concept further.
 The project eventually led to Bell's creation of a concept narrative for the figures based on a fictionalized mythology of the early (pre-Babylonian) civilization of Sumer.
 Bell developed three-dimensional models from a wide variety of materials, and Lewis eventually commissioned two of the figures to be fabricated from bronze, a material developed in Sumer.
 This body of work was the subject of a 1995 exhibit at the Harwood Museum in Taos, New Mexico.